In a venture like this there are almost certain to be omissions or paragraphs with errors – any information about additions or corrections welcome

 Personal Bests: 6 miles: 31.35.6 1960

 Douglas ran for Garscube Harriers in the late 50’s and early 70’s, mainly on the track, where he was a capable athlete at a time when there were many top class athletes around, and on the road where he represented the club in the Edinburgh to Glasgow on first, second and seventh stages.
+As Dunbartonshire Three Miles champion he ran in the inter-counties championship.

 Philip Stankler, Aberdeen AAC